Azure/bicep-types-az/generated/apimanagement/microsoft.apimanagement/2017-03-01/types.md

 * **description**: string: Description of API Version Set.
 * **displayName**: string (Required): Name of API Version Set
 * **versionHeaderName**: string: Name of HTTP header parameter that indicates the API Version if versioningScheme is set to `header`.
 * **versioningScheme**: 'Header' | 'Query' | 'Segment' (Required): An value that determines where the API Version identifier will be located in a HTTP request.
-Possible values include: 'Segment', 'Query', 'Header'
 * **versionQueryName**: string: Name of query parameter that indicates the API Version if versioningScheme is set to `query`.

 ## ApiCreateOrUpdateProperties